panglesd/slipshow/docs/actions-api.rst

    Some more content.

 Actions are executed in "reading order", from top left to bottom right.
-The presenter need to press the "next" key to trigger the next action.
+The presenter needs to press the "next" key to trigger the next action.

 .. code-block::